brevzin/brevzin.github.io/_posts/2025-03-25-attributes.md

 > `[[` for `/*` and `]]` for `*/`.
 But only sometimes.
 {:.prompt-info}

 It just strikes me as incredibly user-hostile to ignore user code like this.
-I often see discussions around optimization where people anthromorphize the compiler as being a hostile entity that deliberately miscompiles user code when they mess up — when in reality it was the result of a complex interplay of optimizations, assumptions, and undefined behavior.
+I often see discussions around optimization where people anthromorphize the compiler as being a hostile entity that deliberately miscompiles user code when they mess up — when in reality it was the result of a complex interplay of desired optimizations, reasonable assumptions, and undefined behavior.
 But ignoring actual code that users wrote because attributes?
 That's just objectively hostile.

 Thankfully, compilers do not *actually* behave like this.
 If you write this: